 Some former criminals make headlines or become well known for their skill.
 Most hackers use services which mask the identity and origin of where the traffic is originating, like Tor.
 It is only a matter of time before they get caught.
 Many reform once they are caught because they feel it wasn’t worth it.

-Kevin Poulson aka “Dark Dante” hacked the FBI’s database who is now a senior editor for Wired News.
-He was the first to serve parole time which prohibited him use of the internet.
+Kevin Poulson aka “Dark Dante” hacked the FBI’s database and is now a senior editor for Wired News.
+He was the first to serve parole time which prohibited his use of the internet.
 Once he had completed his time, he began writing about hackers and hacking and became very successful.
 He was the first to break the story about Chelsea Manning.